hardcodes/lmtyas/README.md

 To customize the colors applied to the css create a folder `local/css` and put a tweaked copy of the file [web-content/static/css/colors.css](./web-content/static/css/colors.css) into it.

+## Customization - css

+To customize the custom style sheet (css) create a folder `local/css` and put a tweaked copy of the file [web-content/static/css/lmtyas.css](./web-content/static/css/lmtyas.css) into it.

 # Set RSA password

 If the service is (re-)started, a valid administrator (see `admin_accounts` in section *[Configuration file](#configuration-file)*) must set the password of the RSA private key first.
 Therefore open the URL